-We wanted to reassure you that the hard work is nearly done and it's time to enjoy Christmas and read our top tips to prepare your child for the January exams.
+The hard work is nearly done and now it’s time to relax over Christmas and read our top tips to finish the final preparations for your child for the January exams.

 As a parent myself, I know how daunting it can be; not just for the children sitting the exam, but also the parents watching their children head off to seal their destiny for senior school!